-- 156 Therefore we mighty democrats need not to take part in the personal burden of punishing a peer.
-We are innocents and we "wash our hands of it". - 157 Although even the "fair and reasonable" decisions to punish murderers, remain our "decisions" because in a democracy, we are the lawmakers.
-We regard ourselves as "autonomous persons". - 158 And in the end, we neutralize this personal capability itself, too.
-We are not responsible individuals any longer, we are "de-individualized".
+156 Therefore we mighty democrats need not to take part in the personal burden of punishing a peer.
+We are innocents and we "wash our hands of it".

+Although even the "fair and reasonable" decisions to punish murder- 157 ers, remain our "decisions" because in a democracy, we are the lawmakers.
+We regard ourselves as "autonomous persons".

+And in the end, we neutralize this personal capability itself, too.
+We 158 are not responsible individuals any longer, we are "de-individualized".
 A "We-group" thinking and feeling rules us.
 We argue with "common sense".
 Our punishment is reasonable, it is fair, and it is following preventions.
-We are subject to higher reasons. - But, we all know there are a lot of cases, that are undiscovered or which we put into a register but can't try.
-Justice and Equity are high ideals, not facts.
+We are subject to higher reasons.

+We do not want to know about the range of our freedom.
+But, we all 159 know there are a lot of cases, that are undiscovered or which we put into a register but can't try.
+Justice and Equity are high ideals114, not facts.
 Prosecuting in reality is a kind of selective justice.
 And using taxpayers' money to enforce the rule of law is a political act.
 Maybe we are not that interested in scrutinizing every doubtful death inside hospitals, prisons and inside army camps or deaths involving illegals or the homeless.
 Maybe, only a third or even a fifth of the cases of murder or manslaughter are discovered and filed.
 Finally, we could decide to give the criminal a second chance after a while.
 We don't because of the mass of criminality.
-But that phenomenon is not part of
+But that phenomenon is not part of the guilt of the single criminal person.
+His contribution is very small.
+As Bloch says, if it is a fault of society, society should be incapacitated, at least insofar.
+115 By the way, it should be added that society tends to punish itself already by scarifying an asset, even a marginalized member, them they got.

-For Egalitaranism see Parfit, Derek, Equality and Priority, in: Mason, Andrew (Ed.), Ideals of Equality (1998), pp. 1.
+114 For Egalitaranism see Parfit, Derek, Equality and Priority, in: Mason, Andrew (Ed.), Ideals of Equality (1998), pp. 1.
 Critically to "the presumtion in favor of equality": Michel, Heiner, Kein Vorrang für Gleichheit, Archives for Philosophy of Law and Social Philosophy (2009), p.
 385. My position is that in Western democracies there is at least a trinity of three values, but in a modest ranking: "Freedom, Equity and Solidarity".